ahcano/Project_2_machine_learning/README.md

 This project is for information purposes only and is not intended to be used as a base for any high risk investments.
 The predictions offer only a perspective created artificially using python code ;-)

 # Summary of the Analysis

+Since the GDP data values are continuous, Supervised Learning Regression models were selected for the machine learning prediction approach and variables.
+* The first model was a **neural network**.
+* The second one, **linear regression**.

+Supervised learning involves three steps for prediction output: prepare the input data, fit the model and build the model.
+As an input to both models, the data is split into **X (features)** and **y (target)** variables.
+Where **y** is GDP_growth, and **X** is all other columns.

 # Results